-|Citation:||Journal of applied physics, 15 Aug.
+|Source:||Journal of applied physics, 15 Aug.
 2006, v.
 100, no. 4, 043910, p.
 1-5.|

 |Abstract:||A relatively simple model has been developed to study the magnetoelectric effect of magnetostrictive/piezoelectric dilute particulate composites.
 For illustrative purpose, we calculate the magnetoelectric voltage coefficients of particulate composites of NiFe₂O₄and lead zirconate titanate.
 By treating the inclusion/matrix as mildly conducting materials, we have reproduced all the key experimental features of magnetoelectric behavior of the particulate composites.
 In addition, the qualitative dependence of the calculated magnetoelectric voltage coefficients on the constituent’s electrical conductivity is also in good agreement with recent experimental observations.|

 |Rights:||© 2006 American Institute of Physics.
 This article may be downloaded for personal use only.
 Any other use requires prior permission of the author and the American Institute of Physics.
 The following article appeared in Y. Zhou & F. G. Shin, J. Appl.
 Phys.
 100, 043910 (2006) and may be found at http://link.aip.org/link/?jap/100/043910.|

-|Appears in Collections:||AP Journal/Magazine Articles|
+|Appears in Collections:||MRC Journal/Magazine Articles|

 AP Journal/Magazine Articles

 All items in the PolyU Institutional Repository are protected by copyright, with all rights reserved, unless otherwise indicated.
 No item in the PolyU IR may be reproduced for commercial or resale purposes.